Technology startup Intransit Networks (Seattle, WA) is going after the mobile asset tracking market. They will

 The best way to describe a class-switched network is to first describe what it is not.
 Bluetooth radio networks form based on physical proximity, as do ad-hoc networks under the IEEE 802.11 standard.
 A node looking for a home transmits a signal looking for authorization from another node close enough to establish a connection.
 Bluetooth nodes have the additional capacity to seek specific services that may (or may not) be available on any in-range node.

 Class-switched networks go one step further with a "service search" technique.
 In addition to supporting the specific services in the Bluetooth standard, each node in a Class-switched network also has a designated class.
+As Intransit explains their architecture, each class forms an intranet, reducing overall network traffic by isolating nodes from irrelevant packets.
+In a manufacturing environment, for example, one could envision a "RawMaterials" class, a "WorkInProcess" class, a "FinishedGoods" class, and so on.

 Bluetooth nodes in such a network only connect with other nodes in their class or a node of class "Master."
 This Master class routes data between the other classes and has the ability to connect to the Internet.
 The communication channel available to a Master class node can range from a low-bandwidth cellular phone to a DSL line or better.